crazieemma/601_twitter-api/README.md

   Get Google Vision analysis to describe the content
   Get labels on the images

+## whole_twitter_api.py
+  The whole code for the project,after setting the envinorment,you can run this python file and you can get a video with labeled images.

 ## Environment setting
   pip install wget
   pip install Pillow